 As shown in Tables 5 and 5A, filtered cigarettes have dominated the market since the Commission began collecting this information in 1963.
-Filtered cigarettes held 99 percent of the market in both 2004 and 2005.
+Filtered cigarettes account for 99.7 percent of the market in 2012.

-Table 6 provides the domestic market share of the various cigarette length categories.
-The King-size (79-88 mm.) category continues to be the biggest seller, with 62 percent of the market in both 2004 and 2005.
-This category is followed by the Long (94-101 mm.) group, which held 35 percent of the market in both years.
-Ultra-Long (110-121 mm.) and Regular (68-72 mm.) cigarettes accounted for two percent and one percent, respectively, of the market in both 2004 and 2005.
+Table 6 provides the market share of the various cigarette length categories.
+The King size (79-88 mm.) category continues to be the biggest seller, with 56 percent of the market in 2012.
+This category is followed by the Long (94-101 mm.) group, with 39 percent of the market.

-Table 7 gives the market share of menthol and non-menthol cigarettes.
-In 2004 and 2005, the market share of menthol cigarettes was 27 percent, while non-menthols held 73 percent of the market.
+Tables 7 and 7A give the market share of menthol and non-menthol cigarettes.
+In 2012, menthol cigarettes were 31 percent of the market, while non-menthols were 69 percent.
+The report also corrects data previously reported for 2009 and 2010 that had understated the market share of menthol cigarettes in those years.